jharwell/fordyca/docs/parameters.md

 ### `caches`

+This tag is required for [`depth1`, `depth2`] loop functions.

 - `dimension` - The dimension of the cache.
 Should be greater than the dimension for blocks.

 #### `static`

+This tag is required for [`depth1`] loop functions.
+If the tag is present, only the `enable` attribute is required; all other attributes are parsed iff `enable` is `true`.

-- `enable` - If true, then a single static cache will be created in the center of the arena (assumed to be horizontal).
+- `enable` - If true, then a single static cache will be created in the center of the arena.
 The cache will be replenished by the loop functions if robots deplete it, under certain conditions.

 - `size` - The number of blocks to use when (re)-creating the static cache.
 Must be >= 2.